mligerhe/radiomicsvhio.github.io/content/homepage/research.md

 buttonLink: 'Research'
 ---

-We apply imaging biomarkers and radiomics to cancer discovery, our efforts center on advancing precision imaging in personalized medicine.
-We develop and implement computational models for advanced image processing.
 We integrate radiomics and genomics in translational studies towards a deeper understanding of tumor evolution and mechanisms of resistance to anti-cancer therapies.